lofar-astron/factor/README.md

 What's New since v1.2
 ---------------------

+* Preaveraging is now done in frequency as well as in time.
+This preaveraging generally improves the S/N of the CS slow-gain solutions for fainter sources by a factor of ~ 2
+* An option (`min_fraction_per_band`) has been added that sets the minimum allowed unflagged fraction per band
 * WSClean's automasking feature is now used during imaging.
 The old image-mask-image sequence is no longer used during self calibration, but can still be used during the final, full-bandwidth facet imaging if